stackbit-projects/veronicadiaztroncoso1-94861/content/pages/posts/working-from-home.md

 ---
 title: ¿Estas listo para comprar tú primera propiedad?
 excerpt: >-
-  Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
+  Es una emocion indescriptible tener tu propio hogarWork at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to as a WAHM (work at home mom) or a WAHD (work at home dad).
 date: '2019-03-30'
 thumb_img_path: /images/nicolas san juan comedor.jpg
 thumb_img_alt: A white modern house